-California, Colorado, Oregon, Vermont, and Washington Residents
+California, Colorado, District of Columbia, Oregon, Vermont, and Washington Residents

 Whether your state has an aid in dying statute or not, you have r end-of-life care options.
 Planning for your end of life in advance is essential to ensure your wishes are honored.
 Regardless of where you live, your state has several recognized legal documents you can and should complete: